code0monkey1/a-b-testing-101/README.md

 >  Question : Why do we only change a single variable, why not change multiple things all at once and see how well that version with multiple changes did with respect to the Base ?

-_Answer : The data is not concussive , if we track the effect multiple changes had in an experiment.
-So A/B tests only have a single change between the **Base** and the **Variant**.
+_Answer :  if we track the effect multiple changes had in an experiment, then the data is more ambiguous .
+So an A/B tests only have a single change between the **Base** and the **Variant**.
 In this way we can be sure the variation in data was only because of tha SINGLE change_

 `Eg : If we change the size of a `[ Buy Now ]` button , and if the sales went up by 25% , we can conclusively say that increasing the size of the button , in itself , had that effect on the sales`